oyindonesia/oybayar-docs/source/includes/id/_sending-payments.md

 Parameter | Description
 ------ | -----------
-Name | Unique ID of the vendor from your company.
-This is not mandatory Position | The company/vendor name.
-Make sure the vendor name matches the vendor NPWP (if any) to help your company tax record
-Phone Number | Vendor address to be record.
-This is not mandatory Email | Recipient bank name.
-You can choose using drop down
+Name | Approver Name
+Position | Approver Role
+Phone Number | Approver Phone Number
+Email | Approver email for card approval purposes

 ### How to Manage Card
-1. Click “See All Virtual Cards”
+1. Click “See All Cards”
 2. Click the card that needs to be managed

 ![VCC Card List](images/virtualCard/vcc_cardlist.png)